NicholasDullam/arm_java/p2/README.md

 TODO (DONE): Change the equals and nequals behavior for reference pointers (like arrays)

+TODO: Check how errors should be propagated on improper indices

 TODO: if duplicate args are the same type, dont make the undefined
 TODO: if multiple method definitions exist of the same return type, dont make the type undefined
-TOOD: fulfill return type checking
+TOOD: fulfill return type checking (do this through ScopeEntry and overload the create scope method to include parameters for methods)

 # Project 2 Overview